lnicosia/FdF/README.md

 ### Prerequisites

 Only working on MacOSX atm.
-The following frameworks are needed
+The following frameworks/libs are needed
 ```
--OpenGL
--Appkit
+OpenGL
+Appkit
+X11
 ```

-You also need X11 installed on the computer

 ### Installing